crosswalk-project/crosswalk-website/public/documentation/manifest/content_security_policy.md

     But there are occasionally cases where you may want to inline a script (e.g. for performance reasons).

-    If you have inline JavaScript and have specified a `content_security_policy`, you may find that you get this warning:
+    If you have inline JavaScript and have specified a `csp`, you may find that you get this warning:

         Refused to execute inline script because it violates the following Content Security Policy directive: "script-src 'self'".
 Either